Nivek Ogre: Personal life

-Ogre is known for being a staunch supporter of animal rights, often condemning animal testing as being "pointless".
+Ogre is known for being a supporter of animal rights, often condemning animal testing as being "pointless".
 He has more specifically explained his grievances with cases such as monkeys faces being crushed in laboratories to test car crash physics models or vivisections performed on dogs.
 He explained his viewpoint in a 2000 interview with Zillo magazine: "No human being would want to endure that kind of torture.
 Who would want to be locked up in some sterile laboratory?
 I love animals more than anything."
 This stance culminated in the 1988 Skinny Puppy album VIVIsectVI and its accompanying stage show, which featured re-enactments of animal experiments with a prop dog.
 These recreations were so provocative that the band was arrested and fined for being a nuisance to the public.
 In addition, he opposes factory farming and was a vegetarian for fourteen years, but abandoned the diet citing health problems.

 In the period between the production of the albums VIVIsectVI and Last Rights, Ogre struggled with substance abuse.
 His addiction to drugs, coupled with his preference for working with Al Jourgensen, led to him often being the odd one out.
 Ogre was admitted into hospital while touring with Pigface in Sweden.
 While there he learned he had contracted hepatitis A, and later went to seek treatment from a rehab center in Edmonton.
 Reflecting on the turbulent production of 1996's The Process, Ogre said: "We all had drug problems but didn't know it from each other [...]
 I was in Los Angeles getting clean while the others were doing drugs in Vancouver."
-Ogre remains an avid supporter for the legalization of marijuana.
+Ogre remains a supporter for the legalization of marijuana.

 Writer Jolene Siana had sent Ogre numerous letters over a span of three years during the 1980s.
 Following a chance meeting with Siana a decade later, Ogre returned these letters, which he had stored away in a box.
 Siana then compiled the letters and published them in the book Go Ask Ogre: Letters From a Deathrock Cutter in 2005.